AndorfLab/cytoFlagR/README.md

 #### 2. An Inter Quartile Range (IQR) based assessment to check for batch effects for each marker in each control sample provided for the negative and positive populations as well as the percent of positive cells.
 #### 3. An Earth Mover’s Distance based assessment to identify batch issues within every marker and control sample
 #### 4. A comprehensive summary of the assessment metrics described indicating potentially problematic batches and markers present in the data
-#### 5. Inspecting control samples using an unsupervised clustering-based assessment to highlight batch issues present within the unique cell populations of the data
+#### 5. An unsupervised clustering-based assessment to highlight batch issues present within the unique cell populations of the data

 ## Download cytoFlagR
 ```